nolan-h-hamilton/Consenrich/docs/source/examples.rst

     - In other words, *restrict reliance on data to accommodate confidence in the a priori model of signal/variance propagation across positions*

+  Note that default values should suffice for many cases given the adaptive noise models, but these parameters may be tuned in cases where the process model or the observation model is consistently more/less reliable than the other.

 .. code-block:: yaml